InsightEdge/insightedge-ctr-demo/doc/doc.md

 For example, let's explore the `device_conn_type` feature.
 Our assumption might be that this is a categorical variable like Wi-Fi, 2G, 3G or LTE.
 This might be a relevant feature since clicking on an ad with a slow connection is not something common.

-At first we register the dataframe as a SQL table:
+At first, we register the dataframe as a SQL table:

 ```scala
 df.registerTempTable("training")